- Privacy Statement for Members

 Claims for unpaid accounts will not be paid.

 Medical benefits cover your fees payable to surgeons, anaesthetists and other professionals who may bill you separately from your hospital bills.
-Claims for medical benefits can only be paid after your claim for medical services has been assessed by Medicare (except in the case of claims made through our medical gap cover) and your claim for hospital benefits has been assessed and paid.
+If your medical practitioner chooses to use the Access Gap Cover scheme, the medical practitioner will bill Frank directly and then Frank will pay the medical practitioner.
+If your medical practitioner chooses not to use Access Gap Cover, claims for medical benefits can only be paid after your claim for medical services has been assessed by Medicare and your claim for hospital benefits has been assessed and paid.
 Our benefits are not payable for services rendered when the patient is not a hospital inpatient.

 Important Information prior to signing up